Doxycycline for Chlamydia

 Leaving your chlamydia untreated is risky, since this is a type of infection that usually doesn’t go away by itself.
 If you choose not to treat your chlamydia, you put your sexual partner(s) at higher risk of infection, and you put yourself at risk of the complications of chlamydia.

-The most common side effects of chlamydia treatment are:
+The most common side effects of Doxycycline treatment are:

 - tummy pain